gl-inet/docs3.x/docs/setup/gl-mv1000/internet.md

 *Host-less: This modem supports tethering mode, please set up by using Tethering but not 3G/4G modem.

-You can also refer to [http://ofmodemsandmen.com/modems.html](http://ofmodemsandmen.com/modems.html){target="_blank"} for a well supported modem list.

 You can also search on the [forum](https://forum.gl-inet.com){target="_blank"} or create a post for asking.

 ---